zsparal/api-documentation/source/oauth/permissions.rst

    * - | ``onboarding.write``
        | Onboarding API
-     - Submit (personal) onboarding data for the merchant.
+     - Submit onboarding data for the merchant.